essipurh/WithSecure/README.md

 ## Future improvements

-Programs expects utf-8 encoded strings, which is not ideal.
+- Programs expects utf-8 encoded strings, which is not ideal.
 In the future needs more explicit encoding strategy or maybe to use chardet to auto-detect encoding.
+- Better logging to handle large .log files.
+Size-based and/or time-based log rotation
+- Package with Poetry for easier usage.

 ## Usage